bemer/containers-on-aws-workshop/README.md

 ## 1) It's all about containers!

-We will walk you through the very basics of containers: from installing and configuring Docker in your own machine, running containers locally, till finally deploying them on AWS container services like Elastic Container Services (ECS).
+We will walk you through the very basics of containers: from installing and configuring Docker in your own machine, running containers locally, till deploying them on AWS container services like Elastic Container Services (ECS).
+FInally, we will walk you through how to implement a Conrtinous Delivery pipeline for oyur container and help you configure Auto Scaling for your containerized app.

 ## 2) If you are using a Windows machine

-We are working on a content for running this workshop using a Windows machine.
-Meanwhile, please, we strongly recommend you spinning up an EC2 instance running Amazon Linux or a Cloud9 instance.
+We strongly recommend you spinning up an EC2 instance running Amazon Linux or a Cloud9 instance.

 If you choose Cloud9, all you have to do is jump to [03-CreateVPC](https://github.com/bemer/containers-on-aws-workshop/tree/new-application/03-CreateVPC).